chaoss/wg-evolution/README.md

 The GMD working group meets frequently.
 Check details on when we meet, and minutes of past meetings in the [meetings document](./meeting_notes.md)

-Usually, we try to make decissions mainly during the last meeting of each month, so that decisions can be brought when convenient to the monthtly main CHAOSS meeting, which is the first meeting of each month.
+Usually, we try to make decisions mainly during the last meeting of each month, so that decisions can be brought when convenient to the monthly main CHAOSS meeting, which is the first meeting of each month.
 In all the meetings we may have an agenda, but random issues can be raised if time allows, after we're done with the agenda.
-Whenever possible, and specially if a decission needs to be made, ensure that issues / pull requests about the subject matter were opened some time before the meeting, so that anyone had the opportunity of commenting on them, and make up their mind about that subject matter.
+Whenever possible, and specially if a decision needs to be made, ensure that issues / pull requests about the subject matter were opened some time before the meeting, so that anyone had the opportunity of commenting on them, and make up their mind about that subject matter.